hanruizhang/Pathway-Network-Analysis/index.md

 * From EnrichmentMap to GeneMANIA: Right click on pathway of interest, select "Apps" - "EnrichmentMap - Show in GeneMANIA".
 Then each node size and color refers to gene expression in the pathway of interest.

 ## 7. Discover the Regulons**: [iRegulon](http://iregulon.aertslab.org/) - sequence based discovery of the TF, the targets and the motifs/tracks from a set of genes.
+* iRegulon can answer two questions:
+	* Find the targets of a transcription factor of interest: targets are displayed as a network, we can overlay extra information of the created network like node colors.
+	* Given a set of genes, found if these genes are co-regulated by some transcription factors listed in teh iRegulon database.

 ## 8. Additional information
 * Pathway databases: